Call us

 7. Turn off the taps

 Your air chambers will now be replenished with the air required to absorb shocks and eliminating the thudding sound.
-If this does not work, we advise you request further help from a professional plumber.
+If this does not work, we advise you request further help from a professional plumber to help with your noisy water pipes.

 4. Water Pressure Causing Noisy Pipes